The Great Raid

 A man was crossing the desert and found a wonderful spring filled with cold water.
 It was so refreshing that he filled a leather bottle and took some to his king.
-Unaware that the water had been tainted by the container, he presented it to the king.
+Unaware that the water had been tainted by the container, he presented it to his lord.
 The king took a deep drink and then highly commended his loyal subject for the gift.
 It was not the water the king enjoyed, but the love that motivated the man to bring it.

 Like that king, our God is gracious and kind.
 He looks beyond the imperfection of the gifts we offer to the love that motivated those gifts in the first place.
 Such love makes bitter water better!